 In this chapter, learning methods of edge computing for clustering and classification problems are proposed.
 The former and the latter are unsupervised and supervised learning, respectively.
-In order to realize this, algorithms B and C in Chapter II are used.
-In chapters III.A and III.B, online and batch learning methods for edge computing for clustering problems are proposed.
-In chapter III.C, a learning method for classification problems for edge computing is proposed.
-The system in Fig.2 composed of Server 0 and m servers is used.
+In order to realize this, two algorithms of II.D and II.E are used.
+In III.A and III.B, online and batch learning methods for edge computing for clustering problem are proposed.
+In III.C, a learning method for classification problem for edge computing is proposed.
+The system shown in Fig.2 composed of Client (Server 0) and m servers is used.